Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Discussion

 \section{Discussion}

-Our work provides the first theoretical understanding of the complete trajectory of gradient descent learning dynamics of wide DNNs in the presence of small noise, unifying the NTK theory and the NNGP theory as two limits of the same underlying process.
-While the noise is externally injected in our setup, stochasticity in the machine learning context may arise from randomness in the data in stochastic gradient descent, making noisy gradient descent a relevant setting in reality \cite{wu2020noisy,noh2017regularizing,mignacco2022effective,dalalyan2017further}.
-We derive a new kernel, the time-dependent NDK , and show that it can be interpreted as a dynamic generalization of the NTK, and provide new insights into learning dynamics in the diffusive learning phase as the learning process explores the solution space.
-We focus on two particularly interesting phenomena of early stopping and representational drift.
-We identify an important parameter $\sigma_{0}^{2}/\sigma^{2}$ characterizing the relative weight amplitude induced by initialization and Bayesian prior regularization, which plays an important role in shaping the trajectories of the predictor.
+Our work provides a theoretical framework for the complete trajectory of gradient descent learning dynamics in wide deep neural networks in the presence of small noise, unifying the NTK theory and the NNGP theory as two limits of the same underlying process.
+The dynamics is captured by the time-dependent Neural Dynamical Kernel (NDK), a dynamical generalization of the NTK.
+Although noise is externally introduced in our setup, stochasticity in practical machine learning often arises from the random sampling of examples in mini-batches (such as in SGD).
+We speculate that the insights from the current theory may be relevant to this types of noise as well \cite{wu2020noisy,noh2017regularizing,mignacco2022effective,dalalyan2017further}.

-In most of our examples, the best performance is achieved after the gradient-driven learning phase, indicating that exploring the solution space improves the network's performance, consistent with empirical findings \cite{lee2020finite}.
-For some examples, the optimal stopping point occurs during the diffusive phase, before the long-time equilibrium.
-We stress that our ‘early stopping’ is ‘early’ compared to the NNGP equilibrium, and is different from the usual notion of early stopping, which happens in the gradient-driven learning phase \cite{advani2020high,jacot2018neural,caruana2000overfitting}.
-Our theory provides insights into how and when an early stopping point can happen after the network reaches an essentially zero training error.